 Warming Winter Soups

-A warming soup with the cheering color of carrots and the zesty flavor of citrus and ginger, this soup is great as everyday fare as well as an opener for winter holiday meals. more→
+A warming soup with the cheering color of carrots and the zesty flavor of citrus and ginger, this soup is great as everyday fare as well as a first course for winter holiday meals. more→

 Here’s the comforting classic, mushroom-barley soup.
 It’s nothing fancy, but always so satisfying.
 Change it up by using different kinds of mushrooms.
 I like to use a combination of baby bella (aka cremini) and shiitakes. more→

 This simple, tasty soup recalls a comfort food from my childhood — minus the poor bird.
 Chickpeas or baked tofu do the trick, adding substance and flavor to this soothing soup.
 There’s a Yiddish proverb that goes: “Worries go down better with soup.”
 How true!
 Photo by Theresa Raffetto.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.*